-TOP 6 Canabis Predictions OF 2022
+TOP 6 CANNABIS PREDICTIONS SUMMER 2022

-2021 has been a breakout year for the legal cannabis market in the United States.
-BDSA expects the U.S. legal cannabis market to reach a whopping ~\$25B by the end of 2021, representing a ~40% increase over 2020.
-But it won't stop there, next year BDSA expects the U.S. legal cannabis market to reach nearly \$30B, continuing to be the driving force behind legal cannabis sales worldwide over the next five years.
+2021 was a breakout year for the legal cannabis market in the United States.
+Per BSDA's estimates, the U.S. legal cannabis market totaled ~\$24 billion in 2021, representing a ~30% increase over 2020.
+But it won't stop there, BDSA expects the U.S. legal cannabis market to reach ~\$28 billion in 2022, continuing to be the driving force behind legal cannabis sales worldwide over the next five years.